Geerodge/georgemc.co.uk/src/newsletters/5-must-know-psychology-tricks-that-attract-customers-and-boost-sales.md

 **This Weeks Tip**

-*Effective ways to use psychology to attract customers and boost.*
+*Effective ways to use psychology to attract customers and boost sales.*

 {% imagePlaceholder "./src/assets/images/newsletter/must-know-psychology-tricks.jpg", "Must know psychology for marketing and sales" %}